FMX 310 CREATIVE CODING | SECTION 1

 IF YOU HAVE EVER HAD A SEIZURE OR ARE SENSITIVE TO LIGHT INFORM YOUR PROFESSOR IMMEDIATELY: some of the assignments will have stroboscopic effects and can trigger unexpected reactions.

 There will be several projects throughout the course, including assignments, quizes and others.
 Each one of them will be a part of the final 100% of the grade with weights proportional to the difficulty of the project.
+The OOP game will count 25% of the final grade.
 You will find these weights on Blackboard.
 If necessary I will do some pop quizes, depending on the students’ participation and motivation, and depending on how certain classes work, I might add an extra work not listed in the syllabus or even skip an assignment.

 Possible last-minute changes